muratk5n/thirdwave/en/README.md

 ---

 James Gunn is wiping the slate clean.
-No more Snyderverse now it's Gunnverse
+No more Snyderverse time for Gunnverse

 ---